-It is the season for giving.
-It is during this season that, over the years, we have received the gift of story from the saints of storytelling.
+'Tis the season of giving, the season during which, over the years, we have received special gifts of story from the saints of storytelling.

-There is also the tale of that unkind, miserly, and sometimes cruel man who was as much a self sworn enemy of Christmas and all that it stood for than anybody could possibly be, the celebration of which had annoyed him for many a year.
+There is also the tale of that unkind, miserly, and sometimes cruel man who was a sworn enemy of Christmas and all that it stood for, the celebration of which had annoyed him for many a year.
 Then came that one Christmas eve when he found himself host to a few ghosts, beginning with the one of his former business partner who had come to warn him to change his ways, introducing him to a trio of spirits who would help him do so.
-This mean old man was taken to the Christmases of his own past and saw that he was not always so miserable at this time of the year.
-He was then taken to the present Christmas to witness all the cheer and joy that he was missing and had been missing.
-He was shown a scary future Christmas and it was not made clear to him whether this was a definite future or a possible future.
-He awoke to beautiful Christmas morning a profoundly changed man, becoming a hero of this holy day.
-He became as kind as anyone, sharing in their merrymaking, and he used his prosperity to help others, and again like the breaking of the bread, his prosperity could only increase the more he gave, and the more he was thankful for all that had occurred.
+This mean old man was taken to the Christmases of his own past and saw that he was not always such a miserable guy during this time of the year.
+He was then taken to the present Christmas to witness the cheer and joy that he was missing and had been missing.
+He was shown a scary future Christmas, where he came face to face with his own mortality, his passing an event that appeared to have no mourners.
+It was not made clear to him whether this was a definite future or a possible one.
+He chose the latter and awoke to beautiful Christmas morning a profoundly changed man, becoming a hero of this holy day.
+He became as kind as anyone, sharing in their merrymaking, and he used his prosperity to help others, and again like the breaking of the bread, his joy of the season increased the joy in his town and in the world.
 He began his new life with a hearty laugh.

 The Season For Giving